 This Perspective seeks to provide guidance on the role of “cost-benefit cousins” in debates over regulatory reform.
 Like cost-benefit analysis, these techniques suffer from significant methodological limitations.
 More importantly, they rest on an inherently conservative idea: Tradeoffs are inevitable, as economists are wont to remind us, but there is nothing inevitable about the manner in which knowledge is organized to create the perception of a need for tradeoffs.
 When faced with the mantra that tradeoffs are inevitable, the progressive political instinct should always be to reevaluate the underlying empirical and normative assumptions that are driving the appearance of inconsistent goals.
 With appropriate imagination, the politics of stasis can be replaced by a politics of possibility.

 More recently, however, “cost-effectiveness analysis” has come to stand for a particular type of regulatory review, associated with what are known as “league tables.”
 Such tables seek to rank and evaluate environmental, health, and safety regulations according to their overall cost-effectiveness, where cost-effectiveness is defined as the dollar cost of the regulation per life saved or per life-year saved by the regulation.
 The goal of such tables is nominally to help policymakers and their publics better understand the “return on investment” provided by various regulations.
 A perfectly rational society would devote its scarce resources to regulatory opportunities that provide the biggest lifesaving “bang for the buck.”
 Armed with the empirical evidence seemingly provided by regulatory league tables, commentators frequently argue that a reordering of public risk regulation priorities could result in the same overall number of lives saved for dramatically less cost or, alternatively, dramatically more lives saved for the same cost.
 Some commentators go further to argue that the league tables could be used to implement a cost per life saved ceiling.
 This is simply another name for full-blown cost-benefit analysis, since the same monetary value of life used to conduct cost-benefit analysis would be used to establish the cost per life saved ceiling within the league tables.
-All of the complications and objections that plague cost-benefit analysis also would plague this use of regulatory league tables (See CPR Perspective on Cost-Benefit Analysis).
+All of the complications and objections that plague cost-benefit analysis also would plague this use of regulatory league tables.

 |What’s At Stake?